Z girl names have a certain something, don’t they? Just ask Zoe and Zoey, Zelda, Zara, and Zuri.

 This name is so rare, you might wonder why it makes the list.
 Easy: rising star Zazie Beetz, of Atlanta and Deadpool 2 fame.
 Born in Berlin to a German father and American mother, her birth name is Zazie.
 It started out as an Isabelle nickname, but years before Beetz’ parents chose it, a best-selling French novel turned 1960 Louis Malle novel gave the name to a precocious tweenaged girl exploring Paris on her own.
 As Beetz’ star continues to rise, it’s easy to imagine parents embracing her name.

 Number of births in 2018: 79

 Number of births in 2017: 84

-When the new US popularity data came out last May, we discovered that Zaylee had cracked the US Top 1000.
-Another new twist on Kaylee?
+Zaylee entered the US Top 1000 last year.
+Was it yet another new twist on Kaylee?
 Maybe, or perhaps it’s inspired by Zelie.
 Like Zazie, it’s a old-school nickname for more traditional choices.
 But in this case, the Zelie in the news was a saint.
 Marie-Azélie Guérin Martin and her husband Louis Martin were the parents of the wildly popular Saint Thérèse of Lisieux.
+Both of the Martins were canonized – officially declared saints – in 2015.
 Pronunciations are all over the map for this one – in French, it doesn’t sound quite like either Ellie-with-a-Z or Zaylee, so importing it to American English offers multiple possibilities, though I think it’s the long ‘a’ that is catching on.